Dyslexia support: @ 2 pm & 4pm each Tuesday.

-It can be difficult sometimes when our children are apart from others, or they feel they don’t have any one they can connect with.
-This group is in response to families recognising the importance of a child’s peer group, to develop community and to feel we aren’t different to others, especially at this present time.
+It can be difficult when our children are apart from others, or when they feel they don’t have anyone they can connect with.
+This group is in response to families recognising the importance of a child’s peer group, to develop community and to feel we aren’t different to others.
+A diagnosis is not essential.

 What’s going to be covered in these lessons?